BGMwebdev/first-project/README.md

 ### Features for the future
 - A testimonial section, or user story section, where users can read about or even view (video content) the experience of other users.
 This will add to reliablility of information.
 - A blog section where the user can read and relate to stories.
 This way a broader public can be reached.
-- a google maps for directions / location to the venue.
+- Google maps for directions / location to the venue.
+- A thank you page for user reassurance that the message was sent and received.
+It's already added, but not used.

 ---